How to Spot the Best Debt Consolidation Offers

 A debt consolidation offer is a proposal from a lender to replace some or all of your existing debts with a single new loan, typically at a fixed interest rate with one monthly repayment.
-Rather than managing several credit cards, personal loans, or overdrafts separately, the new loan pays them off and leaves you with one creditor and one payment to track.
 The term covers a range of products: unsecured personal loans, secured loans, and in some cases balance transfer credit cards.
-For a broader introduction to how the process works, our guide to what debt consolidation is covers the fundamentals in plain English.
+For a broader introduction to how the process works, the guide on what debt consolidation is covers the fundamentals.

 Not every consolidation offer represents a step forward financially.
-An offer with a lower monthly payment but a significantly longer term may result in paying considerably more in total interest over the life of the loan.
-An offer with a lower headline rate but substantial arrangement fees may cost more in practice than your existing debts combined.
+An offer with a lower monthly payment but a significantly longer term may result in paying considerably more in total interest.
+An offer with a lower headline rate but substantial arrangement fees may cost more in practice than the existing debts combined.
 Understanding what a genuinely beneficial offer looks like, and how to distinguish it from one that merely appears attractive, is the practical purpose of this guide.
-Our guide to is debt consolidation right for you covers whether consolidation is the right approach in the first place, which is worth reading before focusing on specific offers.
+The guide on whether debt consolidation is right for you covers whether consolidation is the right approach in the first place.

 At a Glance

-- Certain patterns consistently signal an offer worth walking away from.
-Upfront fee demands before any funds are released, guaranteed approval claims, and pressure to decide immediately are the three most consistent warning signs: red flags to watch for.
+• Certain patterns consistently signal an offer worth walking away from: upfront fee demands, guaranteed approval claims, and pressure to decide immediately.

 A good debt consolidation loan does three things: it reduces the overall cost of your borrowing, keeps monthly payments within what you can comfortably sustain, and comes from a lender that is transparent about all costs upfront.
 The headline APR matters, but it is not the only variable worth scrutinising before committing.